sushantk08/scraper-entity-resolution/README.md

 a finding.
 Only recall carries information here.

-**Matching** (logistic regression; train/test split grouped by record id so no record's near-duplicates straddle the split):
+**Matching** (logistic regression; train/test split grouped by record id so no record's near-duplicates straddle the split).
+One split:

 | model                             | precision | recall | F1        |
 |-----------------------------------|-----------|--------|-----------|